British officers | RAF | home

 V.A.
 Nono (Photo courtesy of Mr John Leaf)

-Son of Joseph and Nora Nono.
+Son of Joseph Nono, and Nora Connolly.

 Husband of Jean Ramsay Henry Nono.